pburglin/terraform101/README.md

 4. Log back to AWS console, go to EC2 and confirm you now have a new EC2 instance created by terraform.

+That's it!
+You can now create as many EC2 instances as you want via command line.
+However, these EC2 instances don't do anything.
+Let's destroy it and check the next use case below to learn how to get our EC2 instances setup as web servers.

 5. Destroy changes:
 ```
 terraform destroy